 Month in Review

 Our Child Thrive crew kept things lively at KIPP this spring!
-Our Thrivers explored STEM and civic engagement each week through hands-on activities that sparked curiosity and connection.
-On Fridays, our middle schoolers dove into math creatively and engagingly, while our younger Thrivers used art to build social-emotional skills and express themselves.
-We wrapped up March with a joyful Spring Break Camp, where art and games gave our Thrivers space to celebrate who they are and connect.
+Our Thrivers explored STEM and community involvement each week through hands-on activities that sparked curiosity and connection.
+On Fridays, our middle schoolers engaged in math creatively and thoughtfully, while our younger Thrivers utilized art to develop social-emotional skills and express themselves.
+We wrapped up March with a joyful Spring Break Camp, where art and games gave our Thrivers space to celebrate their unique strengths.

 Volunteer Support

-We’re thrilled to welcome Lia Kornmehl as a new Child Thrive volunteer!
-Lia will support our Thrive Friday programming, and we’re so glad she’s joining the team.
+We’re excited to welcome Lia Kornmehl as a new Child Thrive volunteer!
+Lia will support our Thrive Friday programming, and we’re so glad she has joined the team.

 CPA shoutout goes to: